 - finding it hard to wait their turn

-A child who is diagnosed with ADHD will often have symptoms for
+A child with ADHD will have symptoms for

-Treatment to manage symptoms is essential as the condition can negatively impact someone’s life without it.
+Treatment to manage symptoms is essential, as the condition can negatively affect someone’s life without it.

-It is difficult to diagnose ADHD in children under 4 years old because their behavior continually changes.
-They may be very energetic and distracted one day and calmer and focused other days.
+It can be difficult to diagnose ADHD in young children due to their behavior changes.
+They may be very energetic and distracted one day and calmer and focused on other days.
+Due to this, doctors typically diagnose children with ADHD after the age of 5 years old.

 - difficulty settling for naps